Page 3

 Tip #5: Deal with the Wind

 A breezy location makes the garden feel colder.
-Installing a windbreak will help mitigate the force of the wind.
+Installing a windbreak helps mitigate the force of the wind.
 In this part of NC, our fiercest winter winds come from the north, the northwest, and the west.

 Consider:

-• planting a dense windbreak of evergreen shrubs and trees as permanent aids in a windy garden.
+- planting a dense windbreak of evergreen shrubs and trees as permanent aids in a windy garden.
 Locate them carefully; you don’t want to block winter sun or attractive views.
-Monitor wind direction in the winter, because it can be quite different in the summer.
+Monitor wind direction in the winter, because it can come from a different direction in the summer.

 Tip #6: Add Christmas Lights